jingshao-code/jingshao-code.github.io/_posts/2025-07-24-flutter-architecture-restaurant-metaphor.md

 ### Native Menu Button Clicks
 But when you click a native menu button (like "Copy" or "Look Up"), something different happens:

-1. **iOS Captures First**: The menu is actually a native `UIMenuController` element drawn by iOS itself, not by Flutter.
+1. **iOS Captures First**: The menu is actually a native `UIEditMenuInteraction` element drawn by iOS itself, not by Flutter.
 So iOS captures the click event first - it's like the customer directly telling the kitchen staff what they want, bypassing the waiter!

 2. **Kitchen Notifies the Waiter**: iOS then uses a **callback mechanism** to notify our "head text chef" (`FlutterTextInputPlugin.mm`): "Hey, the customer at table 7 just ordered the 'Look Up' special!"